← orga.cat

 SpeedCrunch

-Cross-platform, high precision calculator.
+Cross-platform, high-precision calculator.

 Windows Calculator is probably OK too, and it is now open-source.